kowshik2019/Customer-Support-Workflow-Generative-AI/README.md

 ## 🧪 Try the built-in examples

 The Streamlit UI ships with example complaints in a dropdown — including the headline "Payment failed but money deducted" scenario.
-Pick one, hit **Run support agent**, and inspect the trace.
+Pick one, hit **Run support agent**, and inspect the given trace.

 ## ⚙️ Configuration